sapana-roehampton/OS-Coursework/week2.md

 ### Threat 2 – Misconfigured or overly open firewall

 **Description:**
-If I accidentally allow too many ports or services in the firewall, unwanted network access may be possible from other machines on the host-only or NAT network.
+If I unintentionally permit many ports or services through the firewall unauthorized network access could occur from other devices, on the host-only or NAT network.

 **Impact:**
-Extra open ports can expose services that are not secured or not needed, increasing the attack surface.
+Additional open ports might reveal services that are either unsecured or unnecessary thereby expanding the attack surface.

 **Mitigations:**

-- Use ufw with a **default deny** incoming policy
+- Employ ufw, by setting the default policy to deny connection  s
 - Explicitly allow only:
   - SSH from my workstation
-  - Any other port that I intentionally use for testing
+  - Any other port that I deliberately choose for testing
 - Regularly list firewall rules and open ports and remove anything not needed
 - Keep a record of which services are supposed to be running